BRAHAIM360/who-want-to-be-millionere/README.md

 # WHO WANT TO BE MILLIONAIR

 WHO WANT TO BE MILLIONAIR REACT APP MULTILINGUAL
-I created this project for fun to chanlenge my frinds that if they win , i will give them 1 million DZ centimes
+Is a project i have created for fun to chanlenge my frinds that if they win , i will give them 1 million DZ centimes

 [Live Demo](https://quiz.mahioussi.com/)